Certificate in Translational Science

 The goal of this program is to provide graduate students, postdoctoral fellows, faculty, and other health care professionals with formal education in the essential components of translational science.
 That is, the advancement of scientific discoveries made in basic biomedical research towards clinical applications and improvements in human health.
 This training will prepare professionals to integrate within interdisciplinary investigative teams for the conduct of clinical and translational research in culturally diverse settings.

-Certificate in Translational Science Program-Specific Policies for Laptop Computers
+Program-Specific Policies for Laptop Computers

 Students are required to have laptop computer that can connect to and operate over a wireless network.